Alex Neil (politician): Member of the Scottish Parliament

 In 1999 he was elected SNP regional list MSP for Central Scotland in the first Scottish Parliament.

 The following year he stood unsuccessfully in the hard-fought contest for the leadership of the SNP against John Swinney.
 Thereafter he was appointed chair of the Scottish Parliament's Enterprise and Lifelong Learning Committee, a role he kept on until 2003.

 In 2003 he was re-elected as SNP MSP for Central Scotland to the Scottish Parliament.

 In July 2004, Neil announced that he would not be a candidate in the impending contest for the leadership of the SNP, despite the fact that he believed he had considerable support within the party.
 He said that the reason for his decision was that senior figures in the party (such as MSP Fergus Ewing and former SNP leader Alex Salmond) had made it clear publicly that they would not work with him as leader.
-Neil later endorsed Salmond, whom he claimed would "unite the party" and was "best placed to maximise the SNP vote".
+Neil later endorsed Salmond, who he claimed would "unite the party" and was "best placed to maximise the SNP vote".

 In 2004 Neil was appointed chair of the Enterprise and Culture Committee.
 He was also a co-convenor of the Scottish Parliament's Cross-Party Group on the Scottish Economy.

 Neil emerged as a leading supporter of former policewoman Shirley McKie as she bid to win compensation from the Scottish Government following her acquittal from perjury charges.

 He was again re-elected as a regional MSP for Central Scotland in 2007.
-He sat on the European and External Relations Committee and the Finance Committee from 2007–2009, upon his promotion to Scottish Minister.
+He sat on the European and External Relations Committee and the Finance Committee from 2007 to 2009, upon his promotion to Scottish Minister.

 He voted for Brexit in the 2016 referendum on the UK's membership of the EU, a choice he made less than two weeks before the vote, and is the only SNP MSP to publicly admit doing so.
 "I'd only recently left the SNP government and I wasn't going to rock the boat and I quite frankly didn't think it was all that important for me to say that at the time anyway," he told BBC Radio Scotland.
 "The party's position - the government's position - was very clear and quite frankly, out of loyalty, I didn't think it was right for me at that stage to say so."